Capacities associated with scalar signed Riesz kernels, and analytic capacity: Counter-examples to the growth estimate

-\begin{proof} The idea of the proof is that there is no relation, in general, between the derivative with respect to the first variable and the derivative with respect to the second variable.
-Set $z=(x,y)\in \mathbb{R}^2$ and let $h(z)=f(x)g(y)$ with
+\begin{proof} The idea of the proof is that there is no relation, in general, between the derivatives of a function with respect to different variables.
+The technical details of the proof differ according to the parity of the dimension, so we deal separately with even and odd dimensions.
+Indeed, we work in $\mathbb{R}^3$ and $\mathbb{R}^4$, the general case being a straightforward extension of these two.